threefoldfoundation/info_sdk/src/gettingstarted/testnet/testnet_getting_started.md

 ## Get Testnet TFT (Tokens for IT Capacity)

-Once you're logged in to your 3Bot for the first time, a __pre-configured 3Bot wallet__ will be created for you on your hosted 3bot, with an initial balance of __1000 TFT Testnet__.
+Once you're logged in to your 3Bot for the first time, a __pre-configured 3Bot Wallet__ will be created for you on your hosted 3bot, with an initial balance of __1000 TFT Testnet__.

-> These TFT are not real TFT, they are only usable on Testnet.
+> These TFTs are not real TFTs, they are only usable on Testnet.

-These TFT can be used to reserve test IT Capacity on top of the TF Grid Testnet.
+These TFTs can be used to reserve test IT Capacity on top of the TF Grid testnet.

-You could also use __third-party testnet stellar wallets__ to store your TFT on Testnet.
+You could also use __third-party testnet stellar wallets__ to store your TFT on testnet.

-You can also get TFT from our _Testnet TFT faucet_ which is a hosted bot that creates your free TFT to be uses on the Testnet.
+You can also get TFT from our _testnet TFT faucet_ which is a hosted bot that creates your Testnet TFT to be used on testnet.

 > Manual: [__Get and Store TFT__ on Testnet](testnet_gettft.md)